 Dr. Rocio Kiman

-I study low-mass stars.
-I'm interested in estimating their ages, understanding their evolution and their influence on exoplanets.
-In particular I study how magnetic activity evolves for these small stars and its effect on rotation period, radius and effective temperature.
+I study low-mass stars, brown dwarfs and exoplanets.
+I'm interested in stellar ages, and formation and evolution of giant exoplanets.
+In particular I study how host stellar properties like age, magnetic activity, rotation and composition can help understand exoplanets atmospheres and formation.
 Moreover I'm interested in science outreach, to make Physics and Astronomy accessible to the public.

 A detailed list of my publications can be found on ADS and Google Scholar.